dafacto/moneyforsomething/_chapters/07_investment-period.md

 permalink: /book/investment-period/
 img_header: header-07.png
 img_footer: summary-07.png
-intro: The best way to reduce risk is to hold your investments for a long time.
+intro: Patience is more than a virtue—it’s money.
 takeaway: By holding investments for a long time, we reduce the risk of loss.
 ---

+Holding volatile investments, like stocks,   over a long period of time reduces the risk of losing money.
 Let’s look at a graph of what happens when we hold stocks for different periods of time.

 ![](/assets/img/chart-07.png)